 1.8.5 allows HTTP headers to be retrieved for any URL, not just for the root URL of a server (as was the case until now).

 1.8.6 makes IP addresses in traceroutes clickable in order to obtain the estimated geo location of the server, just like the DNS lookup does.
 (Note that you can display the ping time of each traceroute step via an option setting when long-clicking the "Go" button.)

 1.8.7 allows to check a range of ports instead of just a single port, addresses a couple of crashing exceptions, and checks for the presence of the 'ping' command - if it's not available, the ping and traceroute functionalities are disabled.

-1.9.0 splits the main screen into tabs, one for the input elements, and one or more for the results pages.
+1.9.0 splits the main screen into tabs, one for the input elements, and one or more for the result tabs.
 Swipe left/right to switch between them.
 Previous results are pushed to the right, so a history of operations is available.
-(Individual pages can also be removed via the options menu.)
-The "clear display" option has been removed, as each new operation now starts on a new page.
-The results pages (either single ones or all o fthem together) can now be saved, either as text files or PDF, in addition to being sent by email.
+(Individual tabs can also be removed via the options menu.)
+The "clear display" option has been removed, as each new operation now starts on a new tab.
+The result tabs (either single ones or all of them together) can now be saved, either as text files or PDF, in addition to being sent by email.
 Further changes: The app no longer tries to look up the geo location of private IP addresses (like 10.x.y.z and 192.168.x.y), shows host names when doing a traceroute to an IP address, and cancels the currently running task if a new one is started (thus ensuring that the screen output doesn't get messed up).
 If voluminous results are sent by email (like from a long-running Ping), the results are now sent as an attachment, not in the body of the email.
 The previous approach was unreliable for lengthy data.
 The minimum required Android version is now 1.6 (instead of 1.5 up to now).

 1.9.2 fixes the crashing exception at app launch, and allows PDF files to be stored in either A4 or US Letter size.